Do You Need a Federal Employee Discrimination Attorney?

 3. Disability Discrimination

 Federal employees with disabilities receive protection from The Rehabilitation Act of 1973, which prohibits discrimination based on disability.
-It includes unfair treatment and the failure to provide reasonable accommodations.
+It includes unfair treatment and the failure to provide reasonable accommodations for federal employees.

 Disability discrimination in the federal workplace can result in unequal access to opportunities, less favorable assignments, or even job loss.
 Federal employees with disabilities may face discrimination, such as a lack of accessible facilities, denial of requested accommodations, or biased treatment from coworkers or supervisors.